ThaoLe87/java_project_hotel_management/README.md

-# java_project_hotel_management
+# java_project_house_keeping_management

-This repository keeps my code for a simple hotel management application, focusing on room and room attendant management.
+This repository keeps my code for a simple house keeping management application.

 I write the code using Java and MySQL following the UML diagram below